iro4sohho/sityou/HTMLArchiver.md

-+ archives chat data as HTML file , with embedded custom emojis.
++ archives chat data as an HTML file, with embedded custom emojis.

 ## parameter
 + save_path : str